-I use a free daily devotional app called First 5 (such great teaching) and small little book, Jesus Calling by Sarah Young–which has short, bite-sized teaching perfect for busy moms!
+I use a free daily devotional app called First 5 (such great teaching)!
 Now my bible is underlined, scribbled, and worn out…and I don’t care who sees me reading it.
 A few years ago, I discovered Phylicia Masonheimer of Every Woman a Theologian–she’s an outstanding teacher (and homeschool mom with littles)!
 Love her!!

 2. Kids have a lot to say at bedtime.

 Be prepared to explain the afterlife, the presidential election, the theory of evolution, and the history of your extended family…

 3. Breakfast for dinner always works, and paper plates are your friend.

 4. Picky eaters grow out of it…And become fancy eaters…

 For years my kids preferred chicken nuggets, fish sticks, mac-n-cheese, and pizza.
 I stopped fighting over meals…(My little kids still prefer these delicacies.)

 Please try a bite, and then knock-yourself-out…have a waffle, peanut butter, or cereal… (OR–Fine don’t try a bite–but no dessert…)